HOME | KIDSROCK | TEENSROCK | GEOTOURS |

 Green Mining

 Modern mining involves a focus on the balancing of the needs of industry and communities.
 A modern mining approach includes the restoration (rehabilitation) of communities and areas where mining once took place, such as at orphaned and abandoned mine sites.
 Modern or "green" mining is important for long-term sustainability of both the land and community where mining takes place.
-It’s about taking care of the earth while benefiting from and enjoying its resources.
-(Video, 7:43).
+It’s about taking care of the earth while benefiting from and enjoying its resources. (, 7:43).

 'Black Gold’ – Manitoba Petroleum

+What is oil?
+Oil and natural gas together make up petroleum (a word taken from the Latin language meaning ‘rock oil’).
+Both oil and gas are non-renewable resources.
+Petroleum is made up of decomposed former plant and animal life which was compressed for many millions, even billions of years.
 When oil comes straight out of the ground as a liquid it is called ‘crude oil’ if it is dark and sticky.
 Crude oil that evaporates quickly is called ‘light’ oil.
 Crude oil that doesn’t flow easily is called ‘heavy’ oil.
 ‘Sweet’ crudes are oils that are easy to refine because they contain little sulphur.
-‘Sour’ oils contain more sulphur and require more processing.
+‘Sour’ oils contain more sulphur and require more processing. |

 Ancient History